cptactionhank/docker-atlassian-jira/README.md

 * [Atlassian JIRA ServiceDesk](https://github.com/cptactionhank/docker-atlassian-service-desk)
 * [Atlassian JIRA Confluence](https://github.com/cptactionhank/docker-atlassian-confluence)

-A containerized installation of Atlassian JIRA setup with a goal of keeping the installation as default as possible, but with a few Docker related twists.
+A containerized installation of Atlassian JIRA Core setup with a goal of keeping the installation as default as possible, but with a few Docker related twists.

 Want to help out, check out the contribution section.

 ## I'm in the fast lane!
 Get me started

-To quickly get started with running a JIRA instance, first run the following command:
+To quickly get started with running a JIRA Core instance, first run the following command:
 ```bash
 docker run --detach --publish 8080:8080 cptactionhank/atlassian-jira:7.0.5
 ```